Scrapjon/Scrapjon.github.io/README.md

 Hey,
-If you are reading this you have found (or been given) my portfolio!
+If you are reading this you have found (or been given the link to) my portfolio!
 Essentially this portfolio is going to be made up of two parts:
 1. Serious projects that I'm proud of.
 2. Dumb things I make that I find funny and use to show off my personality.